 Day 1 – Enjoy half a day on the beach and experience Tel Aviv’s nightlife

-Day 2 – Visit some of Tel Aviv’s museums, Old Jaffa and Florentine neighborhood.
+Day 2 – Visit one of Tel Aviv’s museums, Old Jaffa, and Florentine neighborhood.

 Day 3 – Take a morning bus ride to Safed.
 It will take around 4 hours.
 When you arrive, start exploring Safed’s Old City.

 Day 4 – You can spend the morning in Safed if you want to see anything else and then take a bus ride to Jerusalem.
 This will take about 3 hours and will require you to change buses at least once.
 When you arrive in Jerusalem, you can spend the night in the cool bars of Machane Yehuda Market.